Un1Gfn/sphinx.public/installalarm.rst

 ..
 [1] |S1| - The state where Linux with only initramfs is running (both are TFTP'd)

 ..
 [2] |S2| - The state where a fully functional Linux through NFS is running

-..
-[3] |S3| - The state where BBGW is running on its own w/o NFS and accepting commands from serial/SSH

 ----